Promoting transparency for better pension outcomes

 - Does the fund provide the number of shareholder meetings and votes cast?

-- Does the fund disclose its policy on nominating board of directors?
+- Does the fund disclose its policy on nominating board of directors for portfolio companies?

 - Does the fund’s active ownership policy outline requirements for board composition?